koseidiamond/KoseiHelper/README.md

 DOCUMENTATION: https://github.com/koseidiamond/KoseiHelper/wiki

-Please contact me on Discord (@Kosei (They/Them)) or open an issue if you have any requests or difficulty understanding the helper.
+Please contact me on Discord (@koseidiamond) or open an issue if you have any requests or difficulty understanding the helper.
 Contributions are appreciated!